 There are many ingredients in the fortunes of any venture.
 The necessary skills, hard work and plenty of cash to dig yourself out of holes are just some.
 But a measure of good luck is always beneficial in any equation of success and that was something which seemed to be in very short supply for the Jeanie Deans then and for her following two seasons as the Queen of the South.
 The wicked hobgoblin who turns well meant decisions into black farce seemed to have stationed his malevolent wand permanently round each and every corner.

 As it was now Saturday and I had to be back at school on Monday, with the very greatest reluctance, I paid off.
 The crew, meanwhile, were busying themselves filling every available receptacle with spare boiler feed water for the onward voyage "just in case" including the lifeboats (pictured above) which, being rather dry, were passing it straight out again through their clinker built boards.

-Later Jeanie Deans continued on her passage to the Medway where she arrived on Sunday 14th November to lay up for the winter on the buoys off the Gun Wharf at Chatham (pictured above) not a million miles from Kingswear Castle's berth at Thunderbolt Pier today.
+Later Jeanie Deans continued on her passage to the Medway where she arrived on Sunday 14th November to lay up for the winter on the buoys off the Gun Wharf at Chatham (pictured above) not a million miles from Kingswear Castle's old berth at Thunderbolt Pier.
 I returned home and to school.

 Return to Pictures of the Month